IndikaAnuradha/IndikaAnuradha.github.io/README.md

 ## 📝 Journal Papers
 :one: T. Weerasinghe, V. Casares-Giner, I. A. M. Balapuwadug}, and F. Y. Li, ``Priority Enabled Grant-Free Access with Dynamic Slot Allocation for Heterogeneous mMTC Traffic in 5G NR Networks", IEEE Transactions on Communication}, vol. 69, no. 5, May 2021<br/>
 :two: T. Weerasinghe, I. A. M. Balapuwaduge, and F. Y. Li, ``Priority-based Initial Access for URLLC Traffic in Massive IoT Networks: Schemes and Performance Analysis", Computer Networks, vol. 178, Sep.
 2020.<br/>
+:three: Proficient with PHP, JavaScript, CSS, C and Python.<br/>
+:four: Have mastered many areas of programming like Web Development and server-side programming.<br/>
+:five: I’m currently working on the <a href="https://github.com/One-Language">ONE Programming Language</a><br/>

 <p>

 ## 📝 Recent Projects